Partnership & Grantee Highlights

 One Hive

-We’re looking forward to installing our new GCMS once the facility receives a much-needed HVAC update in fall 2025.
-The GCMS will allow the lab to quantify several pesticides that are impossible to quantify via LCMS, such as pyrethroid insecticides, some organophosphate insecticides, and several commonly used fungicides.
+Having a top-tier service contract for its LCMS has been invaluable.
+Despite encountering machine difficulties twice this year, the facility experienced minimal downtime thanks to the rapid response of service representatives.
+The CCECF is also preparing to install a new GCMS following a much-needed HVAC update scheduled for fall 2025.
+This GCMS will allow the lab to quantify additional pesticides that are challenging to measure with LCMS, such as pyrethroid insecticides, certain organophosphate insecticides, and several commonly used fungicides.